jsdoc2md/dmd/README.md

 ```

 ### Create a plugin
-If you wish to version-control and/or share your customisations, then create a plugin for distribution via npm.
+If you wish to version-control and/or share your customisations you can create a plugin for distribution via npm.
 See [dmd-plugin-example](https://github.com/75lb/dmd-plugin-example) as an example and boilerplate to get you started.

 Once you have your plugin, install it where required as a dev-dependency.
 Then supply the plugin package name(s) to the `--plugin` option, for example:
 ```